Who We Are

 Finance and Administration

-The senior director of finance and administration is the institute’s chief nonacademic officer, responsible for finance, administration, sponsored research administration, human resources, information technology, financial and strategic planning, and administrative support for the central and three campus institute offices.
+The senior director of finance and administration is the institute’s chief nonacademic officer, responsible for finance, administration, sponsored research administration, human resources, information technology, financial and strategic planning, and administrative support for the institute offices.
 The position provides universitywide leadership in strategic operational and financial planning and management in support of institute academic, research, and business goals.

 Jennifer Leon: Senior Director of Finance and Administration